apache/systemds/jmlc.md

 {% endhighlight %}

-In the Java below, we initialize SystemML by obtaining a `Connection` object.
+In the Java below, we initialize SystemDS by obtaining a `Connection` object.
 Next, we read in the above DML script (`"scoring-example.dml"`) as a `String`.
 We precompile this script by calling the `prepareScript` method on the `Connection` object with the names of the inputs (`"W"` and `"X"`) and outputs (`"predicted_y"`) to register.

 Following this, we set matrix `"W"` and we set a matrix of input data `"X"`.
 We execute the script and read the resulting `"predicted_y"` matrix.
 We repeat this process.
-When done, we close the SystemML `Connection`.
+When done, we close the SystemDS `Connection`.

 #### Java